British armoured formations of the Second World War: Formation

 Cruiser Mk IVA tanks of the 1st Armoured Division on exercise during 1941.

 At the start of the Second World War, in September 1939, the British Army possessed two armoured divisions; one in Britain and a second in Egypt.
 (Note: The Mobile Division was renamed the 1st Armoured Division in April 1939.
 The Mobile Division (Egypt) was renamed the Armoured Division (Egypt) on the outbreak of the war, and then the 7th Armoured Division on 16 February 1940.)
 On 15 December 1939, the 2nd Armoured Division was established in Britain.
 Despite being formed, it had no fighting sub-units until the following month, when an independent armoured brigade and elements of the 1st Armoured Division were transferred to it.
 The 3rd Armoured Division also began to form and several armoured regiments were earmarked to join it.
 Early war tank production went to formations in France or in Egypt resulting in little availability at home.
 With the British Army defeated in France and evacuated from Dunkirk, these units were equipped with a motley of armoured cars (improvised and factory built) and assigned to an armoured car brigade called a Motor Machine Gun brigade.

 Following the Allied defeat during the Battle of France, in 1940, new tank production orders were placed.
 The Army recognised that German armoured success during the fighting had come about as a result of the concentration of tanks in divisions.
 The Army intended to raise another seven armoured divisions by mid 1941.
 This resulted in the 6th, the 8th, and the 9th Armoured Divisions being formed over the final months of 1940.
 This was followed in 1941 by the 11th and the Guards Armoured Division.
 These new divisions were supplemented by the 42nd (East Lancashire) Infantry Division being converted into the 42nd Armoured Division.
 In Palestine, the 1st Cavalry Division was reorganised as an armoured formation and renamed the 10th Armoured Division.
 Another armoured division, beyond the initial request for seven more formations, was formed in 1942.
 The 79th Armoured Division was short-lived as a traditional armoured division, and in April 1943 was assigned to the development and use of Hobart's Funnies (specialised tanks).
 In this capacity, it did not act en masse, it maintained command and administrative control of its sub-units, they were assigned to other formations to provide specialised support as and when.

+In addition, the 5th Armoured Division was notionally created in the United Kingdom in 1944-45 as a military deception scheme, part of Operation Fortitude#Fortitude South II.